 - The two Shining Soul-games for the GBA also averted this, due to them essentially being like Diablo-clones.
 You had to retreat to a safe corner if you wanted to use healing items or change equipment during dungeon-crawling, since the enemies were happy to attack you while you look at your stats or inventory.

-- The Zelda series even does this when you use specific items (mostly using potions and other bottle-contents).
+- The Legend of Zelda series even does this when you use specific items (mostly using potions and other bottle-contents).
 Or play an instrument, open a chest, etc.

 - The cell phone menu from Silent Hill: Shattered Memories averted this.
 This makes trying to access the map while running away from the enemies (you cannot fight them) rather frightening, especially since the lead character slows down whenever he's using his phone.